Connect Using MySQL Protocol

 - Syntax restrictions

-- Does not support MySQL-specific syntax such as MySQL dump command, Load command, etc.
+- MySQL-specific syntax such as MySQL dump commands and LOAD commands are not supported.

 - Function restrictions